clicknium/clicknium-docs/doc/concepts/recorder/capture.md

 ## Capture methods

-Clicknium provides three recording methods: single capture, continuous capture and image capture.
+Clicknium provides three recording methods:
+- single capture
+- continuous capture
+- mage capture.

 > **Remarks:**
->- The new recorded locator will be added into current selected store.
+>- The new recorded locator will be added into current selected locator store.

 ### Select capture technology and advanced option
 We can select the capture technology and the advanced option with each capture method.
 For more information, please refer to [Capture Technology](#capture-technology) and [Capture Advanced Option](#capture-advanced-option).